Arbiter09/OmniAssist-AI/docs/user-guide/end-users.md

      - Relevant screenshots or links
      - Escalation to human IT if needed

-## What HelixDesk AI Can Help With
+## What OmniAssist AI Can Help With

 - **Password Issues**: Reset instructions, account lockouts
 - **Email Problems**: Access issues, configuration help